Supreme Novices' Hurdle

 The Supreme Novices' Hurdle is a Grade 1 National Hunt hurdle race in Great Britain which is open to horses aged four years or older.
 It is run on the Old Course at Cheltenham over a distance of about 2 miles and ½ furlong (2 miles and 87 yards, or 3607 yd), and during its running there are eight hurdles to be jumped.
 The race is for novice hurdlers, and it is scheduled to take place each year during the Cheltenham Festival in March.

 It is the first event on the opening day of the Festival, and its start is traditionally greeted by the "Cheltenham Roar", a loud cheer generated by the crowds of onlookers.

 History

 The race was originally called the Gloucestershire Hurdle, and it used to be split into two or three separate divisions.
 The Irish trainer Vincent O'Brien recorded ten victories in the race during an eight-year spell in the 1950s.

 It became known as the Lloyds Bank Champion Novices' Hurdle in 1974, when Lloyds Bank began a brief period of sponsorship.
 Its present title was introduced when Waterford Crystal started to back the race in 1978.
 This association continued until 1990, and since then the event has had several different sponsors.
 The current sponsor as of 2021 is the bookmaking company Sky Bet.

-The 2025 running will carry the name of Michael O'Sullivan, who rode the 2023 winner, Marine Nationale.
+The 2025 running carried the name of Michael O'Sullivan, who rode the 2023 winner, Marine Nationale.
 O'Sullivan died from injuries sustained in a fall at Thurles in February 2025.